Northern Lake District Guided Walking Tour 2025

 Ascent: 1,250 feet (380m)

-In Summary: From Bennethead we follow paths through fields and woodland before gently climbing and following the picturesque terrace path along the east then south side of Gowbarrow with its wonderful views over Ullswater.
+In summary: From Bennethead we follow paths through fields and woodland before gently climbing and following the picturesque terrace path along the east then south side of Gowbarrow with its wonderful views over Ullswater.
 We descend to reach the famous waterfall of Aira Force.
 To finish we follow the Ullswater Way to Glenridding.

 Highlight: Spending time near Ullswater, described by Wordsworth as ‘the happiest combination of beauty and grandeur which any of the lakes affords’.

-Distance: 9 miles (14½km)
+Distance: 8.5 miles (14km)

 Highlight: The impressive waterfall of Aira Force is one of a series of cascades in this delightful wooded valley.